xander-doom/haml-hero/README.md

 ### Configuring haml-lint Rules

-The extension includes a default `.haml-lint.yml` with sensible defaults (120 character line length).
-To customize:

 **Option 1: Use workspace config** (recommended for team projects)
 Create `.haml-lint.yml` in your project root.
 This will automatically be used.